Sexual

 Comparison with alternatives

-Investment (intrinsic and extrinsic)
+Investment is the most important factor to affect commitment (intrinsic and extrinsic)

 AO3